 When booking assistance to or from these stations, especially on DOO trains, we will do everything we can to ensure you get the help and assistance you need.
-We are introducing flexible staff on our network who will be able to assist people at stations or on or off trains when there are no other staff available.
+We have introduced flexible staff on our network who are able to assist people at stations or on or off trains when there are no other staff available.